therron-tyler/therron-tyler/README.md

 - Contact: therrontyler@gmail.com
 - Fun fact: I love to run with my dog!

 - This GitHub is where I keep miscellaneuous algorithms or functions that I have created throughout the course of various genomic analyses I have done.
-(Currently in the process of reorganizing!)

 <!---
 therron-tyler/therron-tyler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.